Updated: Aug 8, 2022

 It was the type of game where even the losing coach (Eddie Sutton) had nothing but good things to say about his team.

 Eddie Sutton is a legend, retired with 806 wins, has the floor named after him at the Gallagher-Iba arena, but he finished 0-11 in Allen Fieldhouse during his time at Oklahoma State.
-That's what Allen Fieldhouse is all about, even legends retire without a win.
+That's what Allen Fieldhouse is all about, even all-time legends retire without a win in the Phog.

 For all the other programs, Big 12 titles don't just happen every single year.
 Oklahoma State, for example, was looking for their first back-to-back title since the 1950s.

 And there we were about ready to start a multi-decade streak.